kbroman/blog/content/post/2019-02-18_omg_binder.md

 They two appraoches do the same thing.
-I think the `install.R` approach seems easier, but the `DESCRIPTION` approach maybe seems more natural for R package developers, and would allow the repository to both use this Binder business and also be a proper R package.
+I think the `install.R` approach seems easier, but the `DESCRIPTION` approach maybe seems more natural for R package developers, and would allow the repository to both use this binder business and also be a proper R package.

 The [master branch of my FruitSnacksBinder repository](https://github.com/kbroman/FruitSnacksBinder) uses the